alchemyplatform/aa-sdk/README.md

 ## Contributing

 We welcome contributions to `aa-sdk`.
-Please see our [contributing guidelines](CONTRIBUTING.md) for more information.
+Please see our [contributing guidelines](CONTRIBUTING.md) for more information..